 Genmab has adopted a new Code of Conduct to promote ethical and compliant conduct in all aspects of our business.
 The updated Code is applicable to Genmab’s Board of Directors, Executive Management, employees and contingent workers globally.
-Aptly titled Code of Conduct-Living Our Values, the new Code seeks to engage and inspire our people to consider how their everyday activities should be conducted in a manner reflecting our core values of innovation, determination, integrity, and teamwork.
+Aptly titled Code of Conduct – Our Values in Action, the new Code seeks to engage and inspire our people to consider how their everyday activities should be conducted in a manner reflecting our core values of innovation, determination, integrity, and teamwork.
 The Code reflects the standards of conduct we expect from our own people as well as our partners, vendors, suppliers and other third parties with whom we engage.
 All employees are required to complete annual training on the Code and attest to their compliance.

 Corporate Social Responsibility